 How often do I need to register?

-What is the difference between free registration vs high volume registration?
+What is the difference between lower volume registration vs higher volume registration?

-Depending on your business needs, there are two paths for brand registration: a lower-volume free path and a higher volume paid path.
+Depending on your business needs, there are two paths for brand registration: a lower-volume path and a higher volume path.
 The primary difference between these two registration options is sending volume and length of time for review.

-- On the free registration path, you can only send up to 3,000 message segments per day.
+- On the lower volume registration path, you can send up to 6,000 message segments per day.
 This path includes an abbreviated review timeline.

-- On the higher volume registration path, you can send over 3,000 message segments per day.
-The higher volume option has a one-time fee associated with the process (this fee is a standard practice from all SMS providers for this registration option).
+- On the higher volume registration path, you can send over 6,000 message segments per day.
+The higher volume option has a more thorough review process.

 - You can note the other differences in these two registration options by visiting How to register for A2P 10DLC in ActiveCampaign.

-If registered through the free registration path, what will happen if I surpass the 3,000 message segments per day limit?
+If registered through the lower volume registration path, what will happen if I surpass the 6,000 message segments per day limit?